tom-sather/domain-validator/README.md

 1. The `PARKING_KEYWORDS` list for keyword-based detection
 2. The `PARKING_MX_PATTERNS` list for MX-record based detection
 3. The parking pattern indicators in the `check_if_parked` method
+4. The classification logic in the `check_domain_validity` method

+## Changelog from Previous Version

+- Added new status category "Risky" for domains with MX records but no live site
+- Expanded CSV output to include detailed check results (MX records, A records, site liveness, parking status)
+- Simplified status classification to three categories: Valid, Invalid, Risky
+- Improved console output with status-specific emoji indicators
+- Enhanced handling of domains that have email capability but no website